RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ![ImgFull](images/ImgFull.jpg)

-Expose Localizable Text Within a Tag
+## Expose Localizable Text Within a Tag

-As you can see in the above example tags may contain localizable text such as the text defined by the **ALT** attribute.
-In our current implementation this text is not exposed for translation, as the entire **IMG** tag with all its attributes is treated as a placeable, and thereby as a non-translatable element.
+As you can see in the above example, tags may contain localizable text such as the text defined by the **ALT** attribute.
+In this implementation, the entire **IMG** tag with all its attributes is treated as a placeable, which makes it non-translatable.

-The API allows you to access localizable text that is embedded within a placeable, which is then treated as a so-called sub-segment, i.e. a segment within a segment.
-To do this you first have to create a sub-segment object through the properties factory.
-To this end, the properties factory implements the [CreateSubSegmentProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPropertiesFactory.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPropertiesFactory_CreateSubSegmentProperties_System_Int32_System_Int32_) method, which takes two parameters: the offset and the length of the localizable string.
-Take a look at our example:
+The API lets you access localizable text embedded within a placeable.
+This text becomes a sub-segment—a segment within a segment.
+Create a sub-segment object through the properties factory by calling [CreateSubSegmentProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPropertiesFactory.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPropertiesFactory_CreateSubSegmentProperties_System_Int32_System_Int32_), which takes two parameters: the offset and the length of the localizable string.
+Consider this example:

 # [HTML](#tab/tabid-6)
 ```html